gogomillan/AirBnB_clone_v4/README.md

   - Jinja2 (2.11.2)
   - Flask-Cors (3.0.8)
   - SQLAlchemy (1.2.5)
-You can deploy the software in a:
+You can deploy the software in either:
-- Physical machine
+- A physical machine
-  The operating system should be the Ubuntu 14.04 LTS and has the software stack above.
+  The operating system should be the Ubuntu 14.04 LTS with the software stack above installed.
-- Virtual machine
+- Or a virtual machine
   You can create a virtual machine as an option.
-This solution is testes on:
+This solution has been tested
+  on:
   - Virtual Box (version 6.0.10)
   - Vagrant 2.2.5